Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Introduction

-The packet-erasure channel with instantaneous output feedback (ACK/NACK) can be viewed as a special case of the above noiseless channel with random rate allocation, with \mbox{$\rt = 0$} corresponding to a packet-erasure event~\cite{MineroFranceschettiDeyNair}.
-The optimal rate--distortion region of sequential coding of Gauss--Markov sources in the presence of packet erasures and instantaneous output feedback thereby follows as a simple particularization of our more general result.
+The packet-erasure channel with instantaneous ACKs can be viewed as a special case of the above noiseless channel with random rate allocation, with \mbox{$\rt = 0$} corresponding to a packet-erasure event~\cite{MineroFranceschettiDeyNair}.
+The optimal tradeoff between rates and distortions for the multi-track scenario of Gauss--Markov processes in the presence of packet erasures and instantaneous ACKs thereby follows as a simple particularization of our more general result, as is shown in \secref{s:InstantFB} for both one-packet and multi-packet per state frame scenarios.

-We further tackle the more challenging delayed feedback setting, in which the encoder does not know whether the most recently transmitted packets arrived or not.
-Viewing these recent packets as side information (SI) that is available at the encoder and possibly at the decoder, and leveraging the results of Kaspi~\cite{Kaspi94} along with their specialization for the Gaussian case by Perron \etal~\cite{PerronDiggaviTelatar:GaussianKaspi:ISIT2006},\footnote{The scenario considered in \cite{Kaspi94,{PerronDiggaviTelatar:GaussianKaspi:ISIT2006}} can be also viewed as special case of the results of Heegard and Berger~\cite{HeegardBerger85}, where the SI is not available at the encoder, by adjusting the distortion measure and ``augmenting'' the source~\cite{Causal-Noncausal_IEEEI2012}.
-Interestingly, knowing the SI at the encoder allows one to improve the optimal performance of this scenario in the Gaussian case; see \remref{rem:SI@Tx_helps}.} we adapt our transmission scheme to the case of delayed feedback.
-We provide a detailed description of the proposed scheme for the case where the feedback is delayed by one time unit and demonstrate that the loss compared to the case of instantaneous feedback is small.
+We further tackle, in \secref{s:Kaspi}, the more challenging delayed ACK setting, in which the observer does not know whether the most recently transmitted packets have arrived or not.
+By viewing these recent packets as side information (SI) that is available at the observer, and possibly at the state estimator, and leveraging the results of Kaspi~\cite{Kaspi94} along with their specialization for the Gaussian case by Perron \etal \cite{PerronDiggaviTelatar:GaussianKaspi:ISIT2006},\footnote{The scenario considered in \cite{Kaspi94,PerronDiggaviTelatar:GaussianKaspi:ISIT2006} can be also viewed as special case of the results of Heegard and Berger~\cite{HeegardBerger85}, where the SI is not available at the observer, by adjusting the distortion measure and ``augmenting'' the state~\cite{Causal-Noncausal_IEEEI2012}.
+Interestingly, knowing the SI at the observer allows one to improve the optimal performance of this scenario in the Gaussian case; see \remref{rem:SI@Tx_helps}.} we adapt our transmission scheme of \secref{s:no-drops} to the case of delayed ACKs.
+We provide a detailed description of the proposed scheme for the case where ACKs are delayed by one time unit and demonstrate that the loss compared to the case of instantaneous ACKs is small.

+In \secref{s:variable_rate}, we go on and consider the case of tracking a single process~---\textit{single-track}, and a variable-length coding (VLC) scenario~\cite{Huffman52}, \cite[Ch.~5]{CoverBook2Edition}, in which the packet size is not fixed and is instead constrained to be below a desired rate \textit{on average}.
+We consider a scheme that sequentially applies entropy-coded dithered quantization (ECDQ)~\cite{Ziv85,ZamirFeder:ECDQ,ZamirFeder:PrePostECDQ}, \cite[Ch.~5]{ZamirBook}, redolent of the scheme in~\cite{DerpichOstergaard:ECDQ4CausalRDF}, and show that it attains an MMSE--rate tradeoff that is close to the large-frame outer bound of \secref{s:no-drops}.